-NYSE listing rules include certain accommodations in the corporate governance requirements that allow foreign private issuers, such as us, to follow "home country" corporate governance practices in lieu of the otherwise applicable corporate governance standards of the NYSE, except that we are required: (i) to have an Audit Committee or audit board that meets certain requirements, pursuant to an exemption available to foreign private issuers (subject to the phase-in rules described under "-Committees of the Board of Directors-Audit Committee"); (ii) to provide prompt certification by our Chief Executive Officer of any material noncompliance with any corporate governance rules; and (iii) to provide a brief description of the significant differences between our corporate governance practices and the NYSE corporate governance practices required to be followed by U.S. listed companies.
+listing rules include certain accommodations in the corporate governance requirements that allow foreign private issuers, such as us, to follow "home country" corporate governance practices in lieu of the otherwise applicable corporate governance standards of the passe-in rules described under "- Committee or audit board that meets certain requirements, pursuant to an exemption available to foreign private issuers (subject to the phase-in rules described under "- Committees of the Board of Directors-Audit Committee"); (ii) to provide prompt certification by our Chief Executive Officer of any material noncompliance with any corporate governance rules; and (iii) to provide a brief description of the significant differences between our corporate governance practices and the corporate governance practices required to be followed by U.S. listed companies.

-We currently follow the corporate governance practices of Mexico in lieu of the corporate governance requirements of the NYSE in respect of the following:
+We currently follow the corporate governance practices of Mexico in lieu of the corporate governance requirements of the in respect of the following:

-- the majority independent director requirement under Section 303A.01 of the NYSE listing rules-as allowed by the laws of Mexico, independent directors need only comprise 25% of our Board of Directors; - the requirement under Section 303A.07 of the NYSE listing rules that an audit committee compensation operate pursuant to a charter that satisfies certain requirements-as allowed by the laws of Mexico, our audit committee does not operate pursuant to a written charter;

-- the requirement under Section 303A.05 of the NYSE listing rules that a compensation committee composed solely of independent directors governed by a compensation committee charter oversee executive compensation-as allowed by the laws of Mexico, we do not have a compensation committee; - the requirement under Section 303A.04 of the NYSE listing rules that director nominees be selected or recommended for selection by either a majority of the independent directors or a nominating committee composed solely of independent directors-as allowed by the laws of Mexico, we do not have a nominating committee nor are our director nominees selected by a majority of independent directors; - the requirement under Section 303A.08 of the NYSE listing rules that a listed issuer obtain shareholder approval when it establishes or materially amends a share option or purchase plan or other arrangement pursuant to which shares may be acquired by officers, directors, employees or consultants; - the requirement under Section 312.03 of the NYSE listing rules that a listed issuer obtain shareholder approval prior to issuing or selling securities (or securities convertible into or exercisable for common or ordinary shares) that equal 20.0% or more of the issuer's outstanding common or ordinary shares or voting power prior to such issuance or sale; and - the requirement under Section 303A.03 of the NYSE listing rules that the independent directors have regularly scheduled meetings with only the independent directors present-the laws of Mexico do not require that independent directors regularly have scheduled meetings at which only independent directors are present.
+- the majority independent director requirement under Section 303A.01 of the NYSE listing rules-as allowed by the laws of Mexico, independent directors need only comprise 25% of our Board of Directors; - the requirement under Section 303A.07 of the NYSE listing rules that an audit committee compensation operate pursuant to a charter that satisfies certain requirements-as allowed by the laws of Mexico, our audit committee does not operate pursuant to a written charter; - the requirement under Section 303A.05 of the NYSE listing rules that a compensation committee composed solely of independent directors governed by a compensation committee charter oversee executive compensation-as allowed by the laws of Mexico, we do not have a compensation committee; - the requirement under Section 303A.04 of the NYSE listing rules that director nominees be selected or recommended for selection by either a majority of the independent directors or a nominating committee composed solely of independent directors-as allowed by the laws of Mexico, we do not have a nominating committee nor are our director nominees selected by a majority of independent directors; - the requirement under Section 303A.08 of the NYSE listing rules that a listed issuer obtain shareholder approval when it establishes or materially amends a share option or purchase plan or other arrangement pursuant to which shares may be acquired by officers, directors, employees or consultants; - the requirement under Section 312.03 of the NYSE listing rules that a listed issuer obtain shareholder approval prior to issuing or selling securities convertible into or exercisable for common or ordinary shares) that equal 20% or more of the issuer's outstanding common or ordinary shares or voting power prior to such issuance or sale: - the requirement under Section 303A.03 of the NYSE listing rules that the independent directors have regularly scheduled meetings with only the independent directors present-the laws of Mexico do not require that independent directors regularly have scheduled meetings at which only independent directors are present, - · Nasdaq Rule 5605(b)(1), requiring that independent directors comprise a majority of a company's Board of Directors -as allowed by the laws of Mexico, independent directors need only comprise 25% of our Board of Directors; - Nasdaq Rule 5605(b)(2), requiring that the independent directors have regularly scheduled meetings with only the independent directors present-the laws of Mexico do not require that independent directors regularly have scheduled meetings at which only independent directors are present; - · Nasdaq Rule 5605(e)(1), requiring that a company have a nominating committee composed solely of "independent directors" as defined by Nasdaq-as allowed by the laws of Mexico, we do not have a nominating committee;